pkic/pkimm/categories/6-certificate-management/pkimm-category-certificate-management.md

 #### Guidance

-Certificate inventory consists of all known certificates and provides an overview of the managed and unmanaged certificates in the infrastructure.
-Without knowing certificates. it is not possible to track their life cycle, revoke, or renew on time.
+Certificate inventory consists of all known certificates and provides an overview of known certifiates in the organization.
+Certificates in inventory are subject to certificate lifecycle management.
 The certificate inventory is important for the organization because:
-- it provides immediate access to the current status of certificate
+- it provides immediate access to the current status of certificates
 - provides possibility to react on certificate-related events (compromise, change, expiration, etc.)
-- we understand impact of lifecycle changes
+- understand impact of lifecycle changes
 - it gives information on all locations of certificates
 - can enforce and maintain ownership of certificates